8 steps towards admission & registration

 |8.
 Participate in the Faculty introduction and induction sessions|

-The Faculty organises a plenary introduction session for all students participating in the English-taught programmes on 26 August.
-In addition, induction sessions are offered for all separate working groups of the LLB programme, which will take place on 27 and 28 August.
+The Faculty organises a plenary introduction session for all students participating in the English-taught programmes on 1 Septemer.
+In addition, induction sessions are offered for all separate working groups of the LLB programme, which will take place on 2 and 3 September.
 Participation in both the introduction and induction session is compulsory.
 Both sessions will provide you with a lot of important information, which will allow you to start your programme in a good manner.